 Luc Besson’s new sci-fi movie Lucy is as hollow as it is entertaining.
 You can very well imagine the kind of film Lucy might be with Besson as director.
-The French writer director is known for his screenplay for many notable action movies and direction of some punchy thrillers, including Leon: The Professional and The Messenger: The Story of Joan of Arc.
-This new modern day action sci-fi thriller Lucy is yet another addition to the director’s feat.
+The French writer-director is known for his screenplay for many notable action movies and the direction of some punchy thrillers, including Leon: The Professional and The Messenger: The Story of Joan of Arc.
+This new modern-day action sci-fi thriller Lucy is yet another addition to the director’s feat.

-After few hours or so, Lucy wakes up with a stitched stomach in which a packet of those drugs are stuffed into.
-She was forced to travel into some place and deliver the drugs in order to retain her freedom, but as the packet bursts in her stomach, Lucy develops some very powerful abilities.
+After a few hours or so, Lucy wakes up with a stitched stomach into which a packet of those drugs is stuffed into.
+She is forced to travel to someplace and deliver the drugs in order to retain her freedom, but as the packet bursts in her stomach, Lucy develops some very powerful abilities.

-Morgan Freeman plays a professor who has done his research and has developed several assumptions about what might happen to people if they start using more than 10 percent of their brain.
-Even though, it’s all fiction, and when we are not sure of this “10 percent myth”, it’s true that we are only using only small part of our mental and physical resources.
+Morgan Freeman plays a professor who has done his research and has developed several assumptions about what might happen to people if they start using more than 10 percent of their brains.
+Even though it’s all fiction when we are not sure if this “10 percent myth”, it’s true that we are only using a small part of our mental and physical resources.